Volunteer Opportunities

 Lions Club

 The Columbia Heights Lions Club has been dedicated to the community for generations.
-The Lions host multiple community events throughout the year and facilitate citizen connections to increase volunteering opportunities.
+The Lions host multiple community events yearly and facilitate citizen connections to increase volunteering opportunities.
 They are accepting new members.
-Board meetings are held every second Tuesday of the month, until the COVID-19 pandemic is over.
-Normally, the board meets the first and third Monday of the month at 7 pm.
+Normally, the board meets on the first Tuesday and the third Monday of the month at 7 pm.
 They meet at John Murzyn Hall, 530, Mill St. NE.
 Contact Brian Clerkin at lionsbars@gmail.com, or the club secretary at columbiaheightslionssecretary@gmail.com, or visit their website for more information.

 Multicultural Advisory Committee (MAC)

 This committee is made up of dedicated volunteers who took time out of their lives in an effort to make our community the very best it can be.
-The committee meets monthly to discuss what's happening in the community and to share ideas that will have positive outcomes, affecting the residents and those who live, learn, worship, work, or visit Columbia Heights.
-The MAC works closely with the Columbia Heights Police Department and makes direct contributions to Community Policing efforts and other outreach opportunities in the community.
+The committee meets monthly to discuss what's happening in the community and to share ideas that will positively affect the residents and those who live, learn, worship, work, or visit Columbia Heights.
+The MAC works closely with the Columbia Heights Police Department and directly contributes to Community Policing efforts and other outreach opportunities in the community.
 Call (763) 706-8107 or visit the Multicultural Advisory Committee Page for more information.

 Neighborhood Watch

 Started in 1972 by the National Sheriff’s Organization, Neighborhood Watch is the cornerstone of all crime prevention programs.
-It enlists the active participation of residents, in cooperation with police to reduce crimes in the community.
-If you are interested in starting a Neighborhood Watch Group in your neighborhood, call (763) 706-8142 or visit the Neighborhood Watch Page for more information.
+It enlists the active participation of residents in cooperation with police to reduce crimes in the community.
+If you want to start a Neighborhood Watch Group in your neighborhood, call (763) 706-8142 or visit the Neighborhood Watch Page for more information.

 recreation: coaching and youth programs